backdrop-contrib/node_export/README.txt

    give this permission to a typical node author, only the administrator or developer should use this feature.
 You may even like to turn this module off when it is no longer required.
+   This module does not check access to the filter formats used by the node's fields, please keep this in mind when assigning permissions to user roles.
 2. Configure module at admin/settings/node_export.